 Distance Learning Webinar

-The objective of this webinar is to build the capacity of USAID staff and partners to support education providers in their delivery of higher education and literacy in the context of COVID-19 disruption to education.
-This will be achieved by webinar participants being able to:
+The objective of this webinar was to build the capacity of USAID staff and partners to support education providers in their delivery of higher education and literacy in the context of COVID-19 disruption to education.
+This was achieved by webinar participants being able to:

 - Identify areas of connection of distance learning across higher education, crisis, and literacy instruction.